mreginato/monographaR/README.md

 # monographaR: Taxonomic Monographs Tools

-This repository might have include a beta version of the package.
+This repository might have a beta version of the package.
 The stable version can be installed through CRAN.

 ## Installation